Lancet surveys of Iraq War casualties: Pre-invasion death rate

 Kaplan claims that the rate was really 10, according to U.N. figures.
 He wrote, '[I]f Iraq's pre-invasion rate really was 5.5 per 1,000, it was lower than almost every country in the Middle East, and many countries in Europe.'
 This is just wrong!
 If Kaplan had checked the U.N. death-rate figures, most Middle Eastern nations really do have lower death rates than most European countries, and in fact have lower death rates than 5.5.
 Jordan's death rate is 4.2, Iran's 5.3, and Syria's 3.5.
 The reason for the lower rate is simple: Most Middle Eastern nations have much younger populations compared to most Western nations.

-From an 19 October 2006 Washington Post article there is this:
+From a 19 October 2006 Washington Post article there is this:

 In a telephone interview, Jon Pedersen, research director for the 2004 [UNDP] study, said several factors probably account for researchers' different findings.
 One key issue is how researchers extrapolate from the deaths identified in their field research to a death toll for the whole country.
 Pedersen noted that the Lancet study is based on a pre-invasion mortality rate of 5.5 deaths per thousand people [per year].
 The U.N., he said, used the figure of 9 deaths per thousand.
 Extrapolating from the lower pre-invasion mortality rate would yield a greater increase in post-invasion deaths, he noted.

 The above-mentioned U.N. "pre-invasion mortality rate" of 9 deaths/1,000/year is more than either the 2002 or 2003 mortality rates measured by both Lancet studies.

 Even though the 2004 and 2006 Lancet studies interviewed different sets of households across Iraq, they came up with the same 2002 pre-war mortality rate.
 From the 2006 Lancet article: "The striking similarity between the 2004 and 2006 estimates of pre-war mortality diminishes concerns about people's ability to recall deaths accurately over a 4-year period."

 Here is an excerpt from the supplement to the 2006 Lancet study: